Bhoj Raj: Biography

 Bhojraj Singh was born the eldest of the seven sons of Maharana Sangram Singh I (Rana Sanga) of Mewar.
-He was thus the heir apparent to the throne of Mewar, but predeceased his father and died without heirs male.
+He was thus the heir apparent to the throne of Mewar, but predeceased his father and died without male heirs.
 His father was head of the Sisodia clan of Rajputs.
 His mother, Kanwar Bai, was born into the Solanki clan of Rajputs and was the senior-most of Rana Sanga's wives.

 As per contemporary tradition, Bhojraj and his bride would both have been in their teens when their marriage was celebrated in 1516.
 His bride, Meerabai, belonged to the noble family of Merta, a feudatory estate within the neighbouring kingdom of Marwar.
 She belonged to the Rathore clan of Rajputs.

 The young Meerabai had already embarked upon the internal, spiritual journey that would pervade her life and raise her in future centuries to the status of near-divinity in India.
 Her disinterest in matters corporeal was of a piece with her rejection of the princely luxuries to which she was born.
 Bhojraj was nonplussed by her detachment and is said to have initially attempted to pull her back into worldly affairs.
 He is said to have found Meerabai's detachment and personality fascinating.
 By many accounts, Bhojraj and Meerabai enjoyed a relationship of friendship and understanding, with Bhojraj appreciating Meerabai's poetic talents and indulging her wish to have a temple build to God Krishna within the palace complex.

 Bhojraj died in battle in 1526.
 His death had a profound effect on Meerabai's life, for she lost both a friend who had kept her interested, however tenuously, in worldly affairs; and a patron who had protected her from criticism and rebuke within the family while indulging her eccentricities.

 Bhojraj left no children and was succeeded as heir apparent of Mewar by his younger brother, Ratan Singh II.